 Some varieties of beans are the same colour so label your plants well and separate the varieties so you can identify at seed collecting time.

 It is not good to plant beans in the same bed year after year as they are susceptible to many pests and diseases.
 Rotate your crops and plant them after a flowering crop like broccoli or cauliflower.

-Beans are warm season crop and need eight hours of good sunlight per day They are frost sensitive.
+Beans are a warm season crop and need eight hours of good sunlight per day.
+They are frost sensitive.
 Plant three to five climbing beans per person every two weeks over the growing season to ensure a constant supply.
 Their growing period is fifty to seventy five days.